 In another study, 77% of combat veterans were free of PTSD in 12 sessions.

-EMDR can be a real game changer for many clients who struggle with PTSD.
+EMDR can be a real game changer as an effective PTSD treatment modality.